Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "I feel like I should have something poignant to say," Francis said.
 He leaned against Ricard who ran a hand over his head, stroking the soft fur behind his rakish ears.
 It was all the response he needed.

 They each drank from their glass, listening to the sounds around them.
 Throughout the garden, birds and crickets alike serenaded the arrival of the night.

+"Well, you got your wish for a road trip," Francis said,